JorelAli/ForteLangPrime/README.md

 ## Pragmas

 At the moment, pragmas are extra settings to pass to the compiler, similar to say Haskell extensions or something.

-I currently don't have a plan on how pragmas will be implemented - I'm thinking of using a Java-based implementation (i.e. you can write pragmas in Java and add your Java program to the ForteLangPrime compiler).
+Currently (as of time of writing), I only plan to have a few hardcoded pragmas in ForteLangPrime.
+In the end, I'm thinking of creating an API which lets you write pragmas in Java, which can be added to the compiler at compile time.

-At the moment the following pragmas have been planned:
+The following pragmas have been planned:

-- `@if` - adds `if ... then ... else` syntax to ForteLangPrime.
+- `@If` - adds `if ... then ... else` syntax to ForteLangPrime.
 For example:
   ```haskell
   ## Pragmas are defined at the top of a file
   @if